 Why are growing businesses embracing managed IT support?

-You would be hard-pressed to find a company these days which doesn’t rely on some form of IT infrastructure.
+You would be hard-pressed to find a company these days that doesn’t rely on some form of IT infrastructure.

 Even a business of one would require, at a minimum, access to a smartphone, which can connect to a web browser, social media, email, contacts and relevant enough.
 Even then this is not enough.